davidh-lambda/Open-Sora/docs/tutorial/_tabs/02-setup.md

    conda activate osora-12
    ```
 5. **Verifying the Installation**
-   To confirm that everything is set up correctly, run the `install-check.py` script:
+   To confirm that everything is set up correctly, run the [installation checker](https://github.com/LambdaLabsML/Open-Sora/blob/main/install-check.py):

    ```bash
    python install-check.py
    ```

-   You should see the following output:
+   If everything went well, you should see the following output:

    ```shell
    Starting environment check...